aykahsay/MTH3010-Individual-Assignment/README.md

 # Monte Carlo Option Pricing

 This project implements Monte Carlo simulations to estimate **European call and put option prices** using the **Geometric Brownian Motion (GBM) model**.
+Monte Carlo simulation allows visual and numerical understanding of stock price uncertainty and option pricing.
+Histograms help interpret probabilities of stock price outcomes.
+Overlaying volatility histograms demonstrates the effect of risk on option valuation.

 ---